Restaurants in Athens

 Telephone: +30 21 322 7971

 Tucked neatly into a cosy and intimate corner of Athens, this French bistro delights palates with a small list of French staples.
-During busy hours, customers are expected to share benches with other diners, which can be a fun way to meet locals.
+Customers are expected to share benches with others during busy hour, making for a fun way to meet locals.

-Voted Greece's best restaurant by the 'Athinorama' Golden Chef's Hat Award on multiple occassions, Spondi will drain your wallet but fill your stomach and leave you wanting more.
+Voted Greece's best restaurant by the 'Athinorama' Golden Chef's Hat Award on multiple occassions, Spondi will drain wallets but fill stomachs and leave guests wanting more.
 Operating from a charming 19th-century townhouse with an open courtyard, the venue has a sense of grandeur tempered by friendly service.

 Telephone: +30 21 7564021